Tutorials Logic, IN info@tutorialslogic.com

 • Linked List - non-contiguous nodes with pointers; O(n) access; O(1) insertion/deletion at head; dynamic size.

-• Use arrays for frequent reads; linked lists for frequent insertions/deletions.
+• Use arrays for frequent reads; linked lists for frequent insertions/deletions at known positions.

 What is a stack and what are its operations?

 A stack is a LIFO (Last In First Out) data structure.
-Operations: push (add to top), pop (remove from top), peek (view top), isEmpty.
-Used for function call stacks, undo operations, and expression evaluation.
+Operations: push (add to top), pop (remove from top), peek/top (view top), isEmpty.
+Used for: function call stack, undo operations, expression evaluation, DFS.

 Example